Skip to content

 useDefineForClassFields

-If target is not ESNext or ES2022 or newer, or if there's no tsconfig.json file, useDefineForClassFields will default to false which can be problematic with the default esbuild.target value of esnext.
+If target in tsconfig.json is not ESNext or ES2022 or newer, or if there's no tsconfig.json file, useDefineForClassFields will default to false which can be problematic with the default esbuild.target value of esnext.
 It may transpile to static initialization blocks which may not be supported in your browser.

 As such, it is recommended to set target to ESNext or ES2022 or newer, or set useDefineForClassFields to true explicitly when configuring tsconfig.json.